vsajip/sarge/docs/reference.rst

                   as true, in which case the value of ``env`` becomes the entire child process environment.

+                  Under Windows, you might find it useful to pass the keyword argument ``posix=True``, which will cause `command` to be parsed using POSIX conventions.
+This makes it easier to pass parameters with spaces in them.

    :return: The created :class:`Pipeline` instance.

    .. versionchanged:: 0.1.5